UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 ![Camunda Tasklist Input](./docs/camunda-tasklist-input.png)

-Provide your IBMQ access token, which can be retrieved from the [IBM Quantum Experience website](https://quantum-computing.ibm.com/), as well as one of the QPUs available over IBMQ (``ibmq_lima`` in the example) as input parameters.
+Provide your IBMQ access token, as well as one of the QPUs available over IBMQ (``ibmq_lima`` in the example) as input parameters.
+Please make sure to provide the same IBMQ access token as used for the deployment of the hybrid programs, as they are deployed in private mode and are only visible to the user to which the token belongs.
 Furthermore, the URL to the input data has to be passed as parameter.
 Thereby, the [pre-processed data](./data/embedding.txt) is available in this repository, and thus, the following URL dan be used: ``https://raw.githubusercontent.com/UST-QuAntiL/QuantME-UseCases/master/2022-closer/data/embedding.txt``